icon-project/icon_cli_tool/README.md

 * Return 133: The file is not a key store file.

-* Return 135: The amount and fee is not integer values.
+* Return 135: The amount is not integer values.